Kamimatsukawa Station: Station layout

-Kamimatsukawa iStation has one side platform serving a single bi-directional track.
+Kamimatsukawa Station has one side platform serving a single bi-directional track.
 It has a ticket window which is staffed in the morning and evening on weekdays and all day on holidays.
 At the station there is also a proof-of-departure ticket machine, a beverage vending machine, and a waiting room.

 History

-Kamimatsukawa Station was opened on January 10, 1964.
+Kamimatsukawa Station was opened on 10 January 1964.